richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Random forest classification

 Random Forest (RF) is a decision tree ensemble machine learning algorithm widely used for land cover monitoring as it is not limited by data structure and minimises overfitting the data [Breiman, 2000)[https://doi.org/10.1023/A:1010933404324].
 Additionally, the RF is computationally less expensive to implement as only few hyperparameters require tuning.
 The RF operates by randomly selecting a proportion of the instances to train a decision tree, wile replacing the samples to be re-used in the next iteration.
 Sampling a subset of instances with replacement to create decision trees is referred to as boostrap aggregating (i.e., bagging).
 The RF creates multiple decision trees to avoid overfitting; the final descision tree is obtained through majority voting.
-The figure below explains how the Random Forest classification algirthm functions.
+The figure below explains how the Random Forest classification algorithm functions.
 The RF classification algorithm in GEE was used, requiring the tuning for hyperparameters such as the number of trees to grow, number of the predictor variables to use and the proportion of instances to train a decision tree at every iteration.
 In GEE, these hyperparameters are the *numberOfTrees*, *variablesPerSplit*, and *bagFraction*, respectively.
 The *numberOfTrees* values tested ranged between 10 and 150 at an interval of 10, *variablesPerSplit* values ranged between 1-10, while *bagFraction* was by increment of 10 with the maximum limit being 90%.
 The *numberOfTrees*, *variablesPerSplit*, and *bagFraction* with the highest accuracy were used as the optimal values for model training.